 Let's start with the fundamental capabilities one might find in almost any program.
 To keep it simple, we focus first on how to read and write programs that work with numbers, such as this one which calculates the value of pi:

 Over the next few pages, the story will unfold in this way: We begin by introducing the primitive values: numbers and variables.
 Using these values and various operators, we can then form expressions that calculate new values.
-Multiple expressions and other statements can then be assembled which perform the work of a function.
-Within functions, we can use various block-based statements that control the order that statements are performed.
+Multiple expressions and other statements can then be assembled into a block, which evaluates its statements in order.
+One or more blocks can define the logic of a function.

 Let's get started!